 Finding the words to best translate your military experience isn’t always easy.
 Don’t be afraid to obtain help creating the best resume possible by attending a resume workshop.
-Many area community colleges, community centers, and continue education centers will offer these workshops for free or at a nominal free, and they will not only show you how to word your resume, but also how to adequately format it to impress employers.
+Many area community colleges, community centers, and continuing education centers will offer these workshops for free or at a nominal fee, and they will not only show you how to word your resume but also how to adequately format it to impress employers.

-Prior to being discharged, the military should also provide you with an opportunity to attend a resume building workshop as part of your transition.
+Before being discharged, the military should also provide you with an opportunity to attend a resume-building workshop as part of your transition.
 If so, definitely take the opportunity to attend.

 Getting your work experience and skills to look appealing on paper is half the battle when it comes to securing employment.
-In order to fully impress employers, you need to be able to be able to speak clearly about your skills and experience while also maintaining a professional demeanor.
+In order to impress employers, you need to be able to speak clearly about your skills and experience while also maintaining a professional demeanor.

-Although most military members are used to being respectful to superiors, using “yes, sirs” or “no, ma’ams” during an interview can be off putting.
-Civilian employers aren’t used to such titles, have very little room in the business world, and only add to military personal stereotypes.
+Although most military members are used to being respectful to superiors, using “yes, sirs” or “no, ma’ams” during an interview can be off-putting.
+Civilian employers aren’t used to such titles, have very little room in the business world, and only add to military stereotypes.

 To practice fully explaining your skills and experience without the use of military jargon, attend practice interviews offered by local career centers and community colleges.
-If you are struggling with finding a place for practice interviews, at the very least have a civilian friend or family member formally interview you.
-If nothing else, looking on a few helpful job sites that offer interview tips are a great place to start.
+If you are struggling with finding a place for practice interviews, at the very least, have a civilian friend or family member formally interview you.
+If nothing else, looking at a few helpful job sites offering interview tips is a great place to start.
 The practice, in any way you can get it, will help you speak more naturally and in a clear and concise fashion that will be more likely to impress employers.

 Use Available Resources

-Trying to weed through the dozens of career sites can be overwhelming and can quickly deter any job-seeker.
+Trying to weed through the dozens of career sites can be overwhelming and can quickly deter any job-seeker, spouses included.
 To make finding the right career easier for you, look at the available job resources for military personnel exclusively.
-Seeking out a Veterans Employment Representative at the American Job Center and visiting the employment resources of the National Service Directory are great places to start, and there are also job search sites exclusive to veterans and the employers that wish to employ them.
+Seeking a Veterans Employment Representative at the American Job Center and visiting the employment resources of the National Service Directory are great places to start.
+There are also job search sites exclusive to veterans and the employers that wish to employ them.

-Before you begin your job search, also be sure to deeply consider your short and long-term career goals.
+Before you begin your job search, also be sure to consider your short- and long-term career goals deeply.
 While everyone has to take a job simply for a paycheck on occasion, you don’t want to find yourself straying so far from your career goals that getting back on track seems impossible.
 If you find that your career goals will require additional knowledge, seek additional education or training which can often be provided by Veterans Affairs.

 August Nielson is the Human Resources Manager for Veterans United Home Loans, who is responsible for hiring over 1,000 employees in the past five years for a company named the #1 job creator nationally in the financial industry by Inc. Magazine as well as making the Great Place to Work top 25.
-Connect with him on LinkedIn or Google+.
+Connect with him on LinkedIn.